cknd/stackprinter/README.md

 ## Python stack formatter

 This prints detailed Python stack traces, with some more source context and with current variable contents.
-It's a quick way to see what your code is doing when you don't have an IDE or even a debugger for some reason, e.g. when your only debugging tool is a log file 😱
+It's a quick way to see what your code is doing when you don't have an IDE or even a debugger for some reason, like when your only debugging tool is a log file 😱

 #### Before
 <img src="tb_before.png" width="400">